 He nodded anxiously, attaching his seatbelt.
 I secured mine and switched on the quiet, hybrid engine.

 The drone had flown ahead and turned around to face the car.
-I pressed down on the throttle, released the handbrake, and instinctively pulled down hard on the steering wheel, sending the vehicle on a hard right in the opposite direction of the traffic flow.
+I pressed down on the throttle, released the handbrake, and instinctively pulled the steering wheel hard to the right, sending the vehicle into a hard right turn in the opposite direction of the traffic flow.

 The tail end of the car swerved outwards before straightening.
 The doctor gasped.
-Several vehicles were driving in our approach, beeping.
+Several vehicles were approaching us, beeping.
 I manoeuvred past them.
 Some swerved to avoid a collision.
 Overhead, the drone vaulted ahead, showering the car with bullets.

 We drove towards a junction.
 I originally intended to head straight down Wandsworth Road, but traffic surged from the one-way system to our left, blocking the way.